Introductory exercise on Using the ASReview Simulation Mode

 With a single command, Makita generates a folder according to a reproducible folder format, a jobs script with all simulation commands and even a readme file!
 This way, your study is ready for the world right off the bat.

-pip install asreview-insights asreview-datatools asreview-wordcloud asreview-makita
+pip install asreview-makita

 Getting started